-The optional transom wash-down shower is located at the stern of the boat.
-The shower model will vary depending on the boat model.
+The transom wash-down shower is located at the stern of the boat.
 The 12 VDC WATER PUMP circuit breaker switch must be ON for the unit to function.

-Figure 5-11: Pull-Out Transom Shower
+Figure 5-9: Pull-Out Transom Shower

 Fresh Water Dockside Hookup